Isolating to Harness: Cross-Division Distillation for Fully Unsupervised Anomaly Detection: Method

-\textbf{Overview.} \cref{fig_overview} illustrates the training process of each epoch (top and lower right) and the inference process (lower left).
-All teacher and student networks follow the design of Reverse Distillation.
-The teacher is a WideResNet-50 \cite{zagoruyko2016wide} pre-trained on ImageNet \cite{deng2009imagenet}.
-And each student includes an OCBE module and a decoder.
+Fig.~\ref{fig_overview} illustrates the training process of each epoch (top and lower right) and the inference process (lower left).
+All teacher and student networks follow the design of RD.
+The teacher is an pre-trained encoder such as WideResNet-50 \cite{zagoruyko2016wide}.
+Each student includes an OCBE module (or a Noisy Bottleneck module) and a decoder.

-Each training epoch consists of two stages: Domain-Specific Training and Cross-Domain Knowledge Aggregation.
-In the first stage, we propose Confidence-Guided Domain Construction to extract high-confidence normal samples from the original training set and use them as the intersection between multiple data domains.
-In this way, each domain has a reduced anomaly ratio compared to the full dataset.
-Then, we train a domain-specific student for each domain using Domain-Specific Distillation with Regularization.
-Based on \textit{Assumption \ref{a1}}, these students ease off from modeling anomaly features and thus focus on modeling normal features in their local domains.
-The second stage Cross-Domain Knowledge Aggregation mainly explains how to use the domain-specific students obtained in the first stage to train a global student that reconstructs normal features on all samples.
-According to \textit{Assumption \ref{a2}}, for anomalous samples in a specific domain \(k\) , domain-specific students that are not trained on domain \(k\) still generates normal-like features.
-We use these features as pseudo-normal supervision signals to perform Cross-Domain Pseudo-Normal Feature Distillation for the global student.
+Each training epoch consists of two stages: Division-Specific Training and Cross-Division Knowledge Aggregation.
+In the first stage, we propose Confidence-Guided Division Construction to extract high-confidence normal samples from the original training set and use them as the intersection between multiple data divisions.
+In this way, each division has a reduced anomaly ratio compared to the full dataset.
+Then, we train a division-specific student for each data division using Division-Specific Distillation with Regularization, which focuses on modeling teacher-like normal features in its local division.
+The second stage Cross-Division Knowledge Aggregation mainly explains how to use the division-specific students obtained in the first stage to train a global student that reconstructs normal features on all samples.
+For anomalous samples in a specific division \(k\) , division-specific students that are not trained on division \(k\) still generates normal-like features.
+We use these features as pseudo-normal supervision signals to perform Cross-Division Pseudo-Normal Feature Distillation for the global student.
 After that, we further distill the global student using the teacher on high-confidence normal samples, enabling it to effectively learn the reliable reconstruction of normal patterns.